 Here, in this article, we will be using WP Media Manager to show you how to organize the media library of your WordPress website.
-It is a highly rated WordPress media manager plugin by AccessPress Themes with intuitive drag and drop interface to enhance the management of your WP media.
+It is a highly rated WordPress media manager plugin by AccessPress Themes with an intuitive drag-and-drop interface to enhance the management of your WP media.

 Some of the Best Features of WP Media Manager

 - Drag and Drop Media Files and Folders